EDIorg/taxonomyCleanr/documentation/instructions.md

 e.g. `name.of.(your) d@t@.file` should be `name_of_your_data_file`

 ### Step 3: Format table and column names

-The input data to `taxonomyCleanr` must be a table composed of columns containing variables (row 1) and rows containing observations (rows 2, 3, 4, ...).
+The input data to `taxonomyCleanr` must be a table composed of columns containing variables (first row) and rows containing observations (subsequent rows).
 Column names must follow these rules:

 * replace symbols with words
 * replace parentheses with underscores